 How is a neuropsychological evaluation different from a school assessment?

 School assessments are usually performed to determine whether a child qualifies for special education programs or therapies to enhance school performance.
-They focus on achievement and skills needed for academic success.
-Generally, school-based evaluations do not diagnose learning or behavior disorders caused by altered brain function or development.
+They focus on achievement and skills needed for academic success and are often limited in scope.
+Generally, school-based evaluations do not diagnose learning or behavior disorders caused by altered brain function or development, such as dyslexia, ADHD, or autism.

 What will the test results tell me?